AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

     content: |-
       * **Additional Cleaning/Safety Standards**

-      Restrooms are cleaned with sanitizing solutions several times a day.

-      We have temporarily closed every other urinal in men’s restrooms.
+      Public restrooms will be cleaned with sanitizing solutions in accordance with state guidelines at the start or end of each day's activities, with additional cleaning based on peak times.

+      Social distancing adjustments have been made inside restrooms and to an outside waiting line.

-      We have placed signage throughout the venue encouraging distancing, hand washing, and other safe practices.
+      We have placed signage throughout the venue encouraging social distancing, hand washing, and other safe practices.

-      We will be continuously monitoring and improving our operations for the safety of our athletes, families, and AIA staff.

-      We are committed to communicating with coaches, participants, vendors, and other visitors to the facility our guidelines and requesting everyone work together to keep us all safer.
-    centered: false
-- template: one-column
-  block: one-column
-  section_title: What process can Athletes, Participants, Spectators, and other Guests
-    to the venue expect for entry?
-  one:
-  - template: title
-    block: title
-    Title: What is the process for venue entry?
-    Subtitle: ''
-    color: ''
-  - template: text
-    block: text
-    content: |-
-      * Sports fields have a reduced capacity of 40 for occupancy for athletes, coaches, and officials, to allow for appropriate social distancing
-      * Only parents/guardians and families are allowed to attend as spectators
-      * Signage will be posted and distributed asking/informing guests the following:

-        _If you have a fever, shortness of breath, cough, or have tested positive for COVID-19, please do not enter the facility and seek medical advice._

-        _As required and recommended by the CDC, state, and local governments, take precautions such as wearing a mask in public._

-        _Use soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing, going to the bathroom and before eating or touching food._

-        _Don't touch your eyes, nose, or mouth with unwashed hands._
+      Your health is your responsibility; when washing hands, use soap and water for at least 20 seconds, especially after blowing your nose, coughing, or sneezing, going to the bathroom, and before eating or touching food; don't touch your eyes, note, or mouth with unwashed hands.

-        _Practice social distancing and stay 6' apart from other guests._

-        **_Your health is your responsibility_**
-      * We reserve the right to institute further COVID-19 screening to ensure guests are not endangering others
-      * Any person who has had symptoms or exposure is asked not to come to the venue
     centered: false
 - template: one-column
   block: one-column